mike-goodwin/aws-vault-reference-infrastructure/README.md

 * The storage backend must also support HA (we have chosen [DynamoDB](https://www.vaultproject.io/docs/config/#dynamodb))
 * The [MySQL secret backend](https://www.vaultproject.io/docs/secrets/mssql/index.html) generates credentials on the fly so it needs access to the DB.
 We are using VPG Gateways to lock down access to the DB
 * We are using the [AWS EC2 Auth backend](https://www.vaultproject.io/docs/auth/aws-ec2.html) so that we can make use of [IAM roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to control access to the Vault
+* For better isolation and defense-in-depth, the architecture supports applications in different AWS accounts and the Vault servers in yet another AWS account

 ## Infrastructure ##